Adopt, Don’t Shop!

 • Once you have met the pet and confirmed your love for him/her, a house visit normally follows.
 The rescue will set up a home check to ensure your potential pet is going to a safe environment.

-• Your new four-legged family member is brought to your home!
+• Your new four-legged family member has been brought to your home!
 Keep in mind, there is oftentimes an adoption fee, ranging anywhere from $100-$400.

 Rescues and shelters do differ, but both have the well-being of stray and unwanted animals in mind.
 Be patient when going through the process of adoption, and make sure a new pet is what is best for your home.
 Love your new family member endlessly!